Skip to content

 ownerNetwork creator, top of the hierarchyManage members + delete network + all admin ops

-memberRegular team engineerCreate / start agents, dispatch tasks, see network data
+memberRegular team engineerCreate agents, dispatch tasks, see network data (anet node start/stop/delete are local ops, not gated by role — see note ※ below)

 viewerIntern / auditor / read-only integrationRead only, no writes